 Isla endures long days at hospital for Botox injections in her legs which will help reduce spasticity in her muscles.
 However, this is only temporary and lasts around 8-12 weeks a time.

-This operation comes with at least 18 months of intense physiotherapy and rehab to help Isla recover and give her the best chance of walking and being comfortable on her feet.
+Isla has now had the SDR operation but now comes intense physiotherapy and rehab to help Isla recover and give her the best chance of walking and being comfortable on her feet.

 We are asking for your support of Just4Children to help Isla get her wish and get on her feet.